The COL community

 Roles and responsibilities

 The Catalogue of Life is an international collaborative activity with many contributors.
 ChecklistBank gives any interested researchers free access to share their checklist data.
-For the COL Checklist, COL itself undertakes a set of responsibilities to deliver a high-quality product that gives credit to the taxonomic communities that supply the core content.
+For the Catalogue of Life, COL itself undertakes a set of responsibilities to deliver a high-quality product that gives credit to the taxonomic communities that supply the core content.
 At the same time, COL depends on these communities to follow common principles focused on developing consensus around quality checklist datasets.
 This page explains the roles and responsibilities of COL and of the taxonomic communities in this process, as well as ways that users can help to support the work.

 The role of taxonomic communities